 Identification: Yarrow can be found growing everywhere, in grasslands, meadows and by the roadside.
 It has alternate leaves which appear very feathery, having many segments. this is where it gets its genus name ‘millefolium’ from – for having a ‘thousand leaves’.

 Yarrow flowers from June to September, with flowers being white or pale lilac which appear like minute, flattened daisies.
 Yarrow too is a member of the daisy family.
 The whole plant is finely hairy, with white, silky hairs.

-Parts Used: The whole herb collected when in flower
+Parts Used: Above ground parts collected when in flower

 Medicinal Actions & Uses:

 - Matthew Wood describes Yarrow as “one of the primal remedies of traditional Western herbal medicine”, having a stimulating, yet relaxing effect.
 Its main action is on the veins, toning, clarifiying and stimulating them: opening them up and relieving congestion of the capillaries.

 - As a wound healer and haemostatic, its main use is for treating lacerations, bruises and bleeding

 - It is used as a diaphoretic to encourage sweating, and so has applications in reducing fevers and chills

 - Yarrow is also used for relieving congestion in the digestive tract, liver, abdomen, and uterus.

 - In the uterus in particular it has been used to regulate the cycle, reduce heavy bleeding caused by problems like fibroids, or ease pain caused by congestion.